rohitramu/kpm/README.md

 version: 1.0.0
 ```

-The name of the package should include the namespace that will be used when pushing it to a Docker registry.
+The name of the package should include the namespace that will be used when pushing it to a [Docker registry](#docker).
 It may only contain lowercase letters, numbers, forward slashes and dots.
 Also, it must start with a lowercase letter.

 The version must be in the format `"major.minor.revision"`.
 Leading zeros are not permitted in the `major`, `minor` or `revision` segments of the version string, however a segment may be just `0` (zero).
 The zero version (`0.0.0`) is not allowed.

+NOTE: This file cannot be a template, and must only contain concrete values.

 ## parameters.yaml
 A package author must provide a set of default parameters which will be used whenever a user does not provide a parameter.
 The default parameters file is also a great place to document each parameter using comments.

-NOTE: This is the only file in the package which cannot be a template, and must only contain concrete values.
+NOTE: This file cannot be a template, and must only contain concrete values.

 For example, here is a sample default parameters file:
 ```yaml